No items found.

 Too much exposition can kill the drama.
 Backstory will come later.
 By all means, let us know the time period, give us a few clues of what’s to come.
 But leave space for character development and for the plot to unravel slowly.

 This is your moment to hook us.
 We can figure out the other bits as we go.
 Trusting your reader to follow you is crucial, but you have to give them a good reason to stick around in the first few lines.
-Because the worst thing you can do is be boring – especially in our modern world of infinite options.
+Because the worst thing you can do is be boring—especially in our modern world of infinite options.

 Less really is more

-The second most common mistake I see when I’m reading a novel’s opening is over writing.
+The second most common mistake I see when I’m reading a novel’s opening is overwriting.

 Again, authors are worried that an agent won’t get to see their beautiful turns of phrase or literary skills in just a handful of pages.
-They fixate on some of their favourite sentences, the ones they might consider to be profound or especially well-written.
+They fixate on some of their favorite sentences, the ones they might consider to be profound or especially well-written.

-The problem is that, as experienced writers know, those beautiful moments should be sprinkled throughout the book, because that’s where they have the most impact, and because the story must take centre stage.
+The problem is that, as experienced writers know, those beautiful moments should be sprinkled throughout the book, because that’s where they have the most impact, and because the story must take center stage.
 It has to.

-No series of words strung together, however beautiful they might be, will ever be enough to trump or replace the time you are given to grab and hold on to the reader.
+No series of words strung together, however beautiful they might be, will ever be enough to trump or replace the time you are given to grab and hold onto the reader.

 When you open a novel, you need to give compelling answers to a few questions.
 Why should we stick around?
 What story are you going to tell me?
 Who are we meeting?
 What’s happening in their lives?

-Stop second guessing yourself and start writing your story.
+Stop second-guessing yourself and start writing your story.
 You’ll never have a great opening if you don’t write!

 The most important ingredient to open a novel is the stakes